Flow 1: Initial Setup

 Temporarily turned off as a safety fallback.

-We designed a layered trust language that separates publisher identity from extension safety, while still reading as one cohesive system across the Marketplace.
+I designed a layered trust language that separated publisher identity from extension safety while still allowing both signals to read as one cohesive system across the marketplace.

 Indicates whether a publisher meets verified identity and domain requirements.